mrspeaker/pickpocket/README.md

   * Disallow typing-in-current-tab when in modal
   * Arrow navigation
   * handle missing path /'s anywhere
+  * copy-to-clipboard as "string", "phaser image", "phaser tilemap"
+  * ask to overwrite if img exists
+    * rename-if-overwriting option

   * [done] better name for project.
   * [done] on run -> copy any-old image from somewhere to current directory.